Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 Create a Sense of Belonging

-- Use written and spoken language to communicate zero tolerance of racism, bias, harassment, and discrimination within all learning, research, and community environments.
-For examples, see sample statements provided by the Center for Teaching Innovation, and this statement from Professor Kelly Zamudio’s lab.
+- Use written and spoken language to communicate zero tolerance for racism, bias, harassment, and discrimination within all learning, research, and community environments.
+For example, see sample statements provided by the Center for Teaching Innovation.
+See also, Ten Steps for Building an Anti-Racist Lab, by Professors V. Bala Chaudhary, DePaul University, and Asmeret Asefaw Berhe, UC Merced.

-- Use written and spoken language to signal the intentional inclusion of students who identify as BIPOC (Black, Indigenous, and other People of Color) and/or with other identities historically excluded and underrepresented in academia.
+- Use written and spoken language to signal the intentional inclusion of students who identify as Black, Latina/o/x, Indigenous, and/or with other identities historically excluded and underrepresented in academia.
 For example, explicating stating and striving to adhere to your field or department’s community values.
-See the Community Values Statement for astronomy as one example.
+See the Community Values Statement for Cornell’s Department of Astronomy as one example.

-- Make an effort to establish connections with students who identify as BIPOC and/or with other backgrounds historically excluded and underrepresented in academia such as first-generation college students (defined as neither parent having completed a bachelor’s degree).
-You can begin to do this by simply expressing your notice of their academic progress and/or their contributions to the field.
+- Make an effort to establish connections with students who identify as Black, Latine, Indigenous and/or with other backgrounds historically excluded and underrepresented in academia such as first-generation college students (defined as neither parent having completed a bachelor’s degree).
+You can begin to do this by being welcoming, expressing interest in them as whole individuals, and recognizing their professional contributions to the field.

 - Meaningful representation, not tokenism, matters.
-Consider how you are signaling aspects or inclusion (or exclusion) by who you invite as speakers, whose work is included in your syllabi, whose voices are missing, and why, whose work or accomplishments are recognized by awards or publications, etc.
+Consider how you are signaling aspects or inclusion (or exclusion) by who you invite as speakers, whose work is included in your syllabi, whose voices are missing and why, and whose work or accomplishments are recognized by awards or publications, etc.

 - Examine your curriculum to identify whose voices and which communities have historically been excluded and why.